xon52/x5-gmaps/README.md

 };
 ```

-### :information_source: `$GMaps()` is the little promise that returns the Google `maps` object once the Google Maps code has successfully loaded.
-This is the little trick with getting it to work with Vue and is what you need to access the `maps` object references in all of the Google Maps documentation.

 ## Google Places Library

 As mentioned above, additional libraries can be used in conjunction with this package, and as an example, this is how you would include the [Places Library](https://developers.google.com/maps/documentation/javascript/places).